allegro/blog/_posts/2024-01-22-couchbase-expired-docs-tunning.md

 tags: [tech, couchbase, replication, performance bottleneck, open source, ttl, metrics]
 ---

-This story show how we strive to fix issues reported by our customers regarding inconsistent listing views on our e-commerce platform.
+This story shows how we strive to fix issues reported by our customers regarding inconsistent listing views on our e-commerce platform.
 We will use a top-down manner to guide you through our story.
 At the beginning, we highlight the challenges faced by our customers, followed by presenting basic information on how views are personalized on our web application.
 We then delve deeper into our internal architecture, aiming to clarify how it supports High Availability (HA) by using two data centers.
-Finally, we advertise a little _[Couchbase](https://www.couchbase.com/)_, distributed NoSQL database, and explain why it is an excellent storage solution for such architecture.
+Finally, we advertise a little _[Couchbase](https://www.couchbase.com/)_, distributed NoSQL database, and explain why it is an excellent storage solution for such an architecture.

 Later, we explain how the absence of adequate tools hindered us from uncovering the root cause of the problem and detail the adjustments we made in Couchbase to overcome these challenges.
 What can you glean from our experience?
 Firstly, you might be inspired to consider Couchbase as a storage solution in